OPENDAP/hyrax-docker/README.md

 ### <a name="besd-image"> besd

-**_Note_**: The _besd_, _olfs_, and _ncWMS_ containers are tested only minimally
-by us at thsi time (Nov 2018) and are really for specialized cases wehre fine-grained control over the server tiers is needed.
+**_Note_**: The _besd_ and the _olfs_ containers are tested only minimally by us at this time (Nov 2018) and are really for specialized cases where fine-grained control over the server tiers is needed.
 You'll need to build these containers yourself.

-This CentOS-7 based image contains just the BES component of the Hyrax server.
+This RHEL9 based image contains just the BES component of the Hyrax server.

 #### build arguments (_none_)